 To try the robot's state estimation in 3D, start the same launch file as in the previous example, but with the three_d argument set to true:

-Now try to steer the rover on uneven terrain and observe the result in RViz.
+Now, try steering the rover on uneven terrain and observe the result in RViz.

 The diagram for the odometry.launch file now changes a little: